 Average Number of Push-Ups: Children Push-Up Chart

-In the charts below, you can find the average number of push-ups kids of various ages are able to perform in 30 seconds (by percentile), according to a March 2016 study published in the British Journal of Sports Medicine.
+If you're wondering how your child stacks up, you can find the average number of push-ups for kids below.
+The tables are organized by age and percentile.
+The children were tested in 30 seconds, according to a March 2016 study in the British Journal of Sports Medicine.

 Boys' Average Number of Push-ups by Percentile